dineshdevkota001/InternetAndIntranet/README.md

 ## Frontend
-To run the frontend. open a terminal and run the command `npm run` inside it.
+To run the frontend. open a terminal and run the command `npm start` or `npm run start` inside it.

 Three.js is used to display models and React is used as the frontend library

 # Backend
 Backend uses nodejs with expressJs and mariadb for database.
 The uploaded images are kept on site.

-to run the backend open a terminal and run the command `npm run`.
+to run the backend open a terminal and run the command `npm start`.